-- (1) The Commission promotes a modern, digital and flexible working environment, to protect staff's health and wellbeing, enhance efficiency and improve work-life balance.
-For those purposes, it is necessary to adapt the rules on working time and set out a new legal framework facilitating 'hybrid working', that is to say a combination of working at the office and teleworking, where both modalities are considered equivalent. - (2) Teleworking would also contribute to reducing CO2 emissions arising from staff commuting and the resulting congestion, particularly for those who drive to work, and would therefore contribute towards supporting the Commission's efforts, under the European Green Deal2, to become climate neutral by 2050. - (3) The shift towards large-scale teleworking, as a result of the outbreak of the COVID-
+- (1) On 24 March 2022, the Commission informed the European Maritime Safety Agency (hereinafter referred to as EMSA) that it had adopted Decision C(2022) 1788 on working time and hybrid working. - (2) Pursuant to Article 110(2) of the Staff Regulations, implementing rules such as those referred to in recital 1 are to apply by analogy to EMSA.
+By way of derogation, an agency may request the Commission's agreement to the non-application of certain implementing rules.
+The Commission may, instead of accepting or rejecting the request, require the agency to submit, for its agreement, implementing rules that are different from those adopted by the Commission. - (3) Commission Decision C(2022) 1788 can be applied by EMSA if it is adapted to its peculiarities.
+Those peculiarities concern in particular EMSA's internal structure and operations requiring different working hours. - (4) Those peculiarities correspond to the criteria set out in point 2.B of Communication C(2014) 6543 of 26 September 2014 from Vice-President Šefčovič to the Commission on the guidelines on the implementation of Article 110(2) of the Staff Regulations with regard to the implementing rules applicable in the agencies. - (5) EMSA promotes a modern, digital and flexible working environment, to protect staff's health and wellbeing, enhance efficiency and improve work-life balance.
+For those purposes, it is necessary to adapt the rules on working time and set out a new legal framework facilitating 'hybrid working', that is to say a combination of working at the office and teleworking, where both modalities are considered equivalent. - (6) Teleworking would also contribute to reducing CO2 emissions arising from staff commuting and the resulting congestion, particularly for those who drive to work, and would therefore contribute towards supporting the European Union's efforts, under the European Green Deal2, to become climate neutral by 2050.